Joint HQIC 3-Part Series: Workplace Violence Prevention

 Solar Eclipse Patient Safety Tips

 On Monday, April 8, 2024, a total solar eclipse will cross North America.
-A total solar eclipse happens when the Moon passes between the Sun and Earth, causing the sky to darken as if it were dawn or dusk.
+A total solar eclipse happens when the moon passes between the Sun and Earth, causing the sky to darken as if it were dawn or dusk.
 Visit the NASA website on the flyer to see if your area is in the path of the eclipse.
 Follow these safety tips when viewing the eclipse to stay safe.
 Be sure to share these tips with your family and friends.

 Workplace Violence Mitigation & Resource Collection